-Starting your puppy on raw requires two changes to the typical raw feeding requirements for adult dogs.
-They require more food and more meals throughout the day to sustain a healthy growth period, that’s it!
-Monitoring a growing puppy’s body condition is crucial – it is the best way to determine if your puppy is eating too much or not enough.
+Starting your puppy on a raw diet requires two changes to the typical raw feeding requirements for adult dogs.
+They require more food and more meals throughout the day to sustain a healthy growth period – that’s it!
+Monitoring a growing puppy’s body condition is crucial.
+This is the best way to determine if your puppy is eating too much, or not enough.

-Puppies can eat raw just like an adult can, no matter the age or breed.
-Providing proper nutrition when feeding a growing puppy is very important to ensure your puppy grows as healthy as can be.
+Puppies can eat raw food just like an adult can, no matter the age or breed.
+Providing proper nutrition when feeding a growing puppy is very important to ensure your puppy grows as healthy as possible.
 Slow growth is best for a puppy, contrary to popular belief.
-On average, people tend to want their puppies to grow fast into the biggest and healthiest puppy around; but this is the opposite of what you should do.
+On average, people tend to want their puppies to grow fast into the biggest and healthiest puppy around, but this is the opposite of what you should do.
 Bone disorders begin in puppyhood and providing a balanced raw diet allows the puppy to grow slowly which ultimately avoids bone and joint issues.

 Although a puppy’s maintenance percentages and feeding frequencies are higher than an adult dog’s requirements, the recommended percentages for muscle meat, raw meaty bones, organs, and fruit/veggies remain the same for the diet option you choose for your puppy.